MarcusB86/PursuitLabs-ILP/readme.md

 ## **Use Cases**

 Bubble sort is simple and easy to understand and its mostly used as an introduction to the concepts of sorting algorithims and to help grasp the fundementals of algorthimic design.
-Its also might used for very small data sets and already partially sorted data.
+It also might be used for very small data sets and already partially sorted data.

 ## **Edge Cases and Concerns**